 Needed for access control and auditing.
-Humans can be identified by something they are something they do something they have
+Humans can be identified by something they do something they have

 Biometric identification: iris texture, retina pattern, face or fingerprint recognition, finger or hand geometry, palm or vein patterns, body odor analysis, etc.

 Handwritten signature dynamics, keystroke dynamics, voice, lip motion, etc.